Marga8/HDGCvar/README.md

 HDGC_VAR(GCpair=interest_variables, data=dataset, p = selected_lag, d = 2, bound = 0.5 * nrow(dataset),
                      parallel = T, n_cores = NULL)
 #> Warning in HDGC_VAR(GCpair = interest_variables, data = dataset, p = selected_lag, : To avoid spurious regression problems in the post-double-selection steps,
-#>             unless you are certain that your series are maximum I(1), you should increase the lag length p to be larger than d
+#>             unless you are certain that your series are maximum I(1), you might want to consider increasing the lag length p to be larger than d
 #> $tests
 #>             Asymp    FS_cor
 #> LM_stat 2.1901403 0.8547127